vasileiouevros/Netflix-Big-Data-Analysis/Readme.md

 ---
 ## Challenges and Limitations

-The main challenges in this project were related to data quality and structure, including missing values, inconsistent formatting (particularly in duration and date fields), and multi-valued attributes such as genres and countries.
-These issues required explicit cleaning, normalization, and careful schema design to ensure reliable analysis.

-In addition, the dataset is static and metadata-only, which limited the use of streaming analytics and behavioral modeling.
-As a result, the project adopted a batch-processing approach using MongoDB aggregation pipelines, which was better aligned with the characteristics of the data.
+The main challenges in this project were related to the quality and structure of the dataset.
+The raw Netflix data contains missing values, inconsistent formatting, and mixed representations, particularly in fields such as duration (minutes versus seasons), date_added (free-text dates), and multi-valued attributes like genres and countries.
+Addressing these issues required careful cleaning, normalization, and explicit handling of missing data to ensure reliable analysis and accurate aggregation results.
+In addition, the dataset is static and metadata-only, which limited the applicability of streaming analytics and real-time processing.
+As a result, the project adopted a batch-processing approach using MongoDB aggregation pipelines, which was better aligned with the characteristics and scale of the data and allowed for deeper exploration of indexing, grouping, and analytical query patterns.

 ---
 ## Output